TimL20/icinga2api_py/doc/14_Client.md

 hosts.status_code  # HTTP response status code
 ```

 These are just some examples.
-You usually won't - at least I won't - use these things as described above.
+You usually don't want to use these things as described above.
 But they are
-fine, and the best thing is: they are also available when using the OOP interface (because of inheritance).
+fine, and: they are also available when using the OOP interface (because of inheritance).